sparkplug/momoapi-python/README.md

 ## Creating a sandbox environment API user

 Next, we need to get the `User ID` and `User Secret` and to do this we shall need to use the Primary Key for the Product to which we are subscribed, as well as specify a host.
 The library ships with a commandline application that helps to create sandbox credentials.
-It assumes you have created an account on `https://momodeveloper.mtn.com` and have your `Ocp-Apim-Subscription-Key`.
+It assumes you have created an account on [MoMo Developer Portal](https://momodeveloper.mtn.com) and have your `Ocp-Apim-Subscription-Key`.

 ```bash
 ## within the project, on the command line.
 In this example, our domain is akabbo.ug